 Whether an action chills First Amendment rights can be determined by looking to California cases applying the state's "anti-SLAPP" statute.
-104 "SLAPP" is short for Strategic Litigation Against Public Participation, and refers to lawsuits that are filed, not to win, but to suppress someone's speech by forcing them to the expense and stress of defending themselves in court.
-105 In California, a speaker subjected to a SLAPP suit may file a special "anti-SLAPP" motion that, if granted, immediately dismisses the case and awards fees to the movant.
-106 The hallmark of a SLAPP suit is its intent to "punish activists by imposing litigation costs on them for exercising their constitutional right to speak and petition the government for redress of grievances, rather than to prevail on the suit."
-The anti-SLAPP statutes shield "constitutionally protected conduct from the undue burden of frivolous litigation."
-The term "chill," in the anti-SLAPP context, "refers not to a direct interference with ongoing speech by injunctive or similar relief but to the inhibiting effect on speakers of the threat posed by possible lawsuits."
-109
+117 "SLAPP" is shorthand for Strategic Litigation Against Public Participation and refers to lawsuits that are filed, not to win, but to suppress someone's speech by forcing them to the expense and stress of defending themselves in court.
+118 In California, a speaker subjected to a SLAPP suit may file a special motion to strike that, if granted, immediately dismisses the case and awards fees to the movant.
+119 The hallmark of a SLAPP suit is its intent to "punish activists by imposing litigation costs on them for exercising their constitutional right to speak and petition the government for redress of grievances, rather than to prevail on the suit."
+120 That is, the statutes shields "constitutionally protected conduct from the undue burden of frivolous litigation."
+121 Thus, the term "chill," in the anti-SLAPP context, "refers not to a direct interference with ongoing speech by injunctive or similar relief but to the inhibiting effect on speakers of the threat posed by possible lawsuits."
+122

 California law strongly disfavors lawsuits that chill the constitutional right of petition or free speech.
-Similarly, allowing defendant-intervenors to recover attorney fees from a private, public-interest plaintiff can only be viewed as equivalent to a SLAPP: to "punish" those who challenge government action, and to chill further challenges.
-110
+Similarly, allowing defendant-intervenors to recover attorneys' fees from a private, public-interest plaintiff can only be viewed as equivalent to a SLAPP: to "punish" those who challenge government action, and to chill further challenges.
+123

-B. In Many Cases, Defendant-Intervenors in Public-Interest Litigation Function as Amici Curiae, Who Cannot Recover Fees
+D. In Many Cases, Defendant-Intervenors in Public-Interest Litigation Function As Amici Curiae, Who Cannot Recover Fees

 California law construes the function of amici curiae very broadly.
 In Connerly v.
-State Personnel Board, 111 advocacy groups that favor affirmative action participated as defendants alongside the government, as real parties in interest, to defend statutes that mandated preferential treatment for women- and minority-owned businesses.
-When the plaintiff prevailed in his lawsuit to invalidate these statutes as violating the California Constitution's prohibition on discriminatory and preferential treatment in education, employment, and contracting, 112 he sought attorney fees against both the defendant government agencies and the advocacy groups.
+State Personnel Board, 124 advocacy groups that favor affirmative action 125 participated as defendants alongside the government, as real parties in interest, to defend statutes that mandated preferential treatment for women- and minority-owned businesses.
+When the plaintiff prevailed in his lawsuit to invalidate these statutes as violating the California Constitution's prohibition on discriminatory and preferential treatment in education, employment, and contracting, 126 he sought attorneys' fees against both the defendant government agencies and the advocacy groups.
 The advocacy groups argued that, despite their official party status, they should be considered nothing more than glorified amici.
-Amici, of course, are not liable for attorney fees.
-113
+Amici, of course, are not liable for attorneys' fees.
+127

 The Connerly court found the advocacy groups' arguments compelling, primarily because they neither enacted nor enforced the challenged statutes.
-114

-The court described their interest as an "ideological" preference for affirmative action programs, an interest the court described as "no different in kind from that of the typical amicus curiae and no different in substance from like-minded members of the general public."
-115

-The court summarized the real parties' role: "Although the [advocacy groups'] role in the litigation was greater than that of the typical amicus curiae, its basic function was the same: to advocate a position not out of a direct interest in the litigation but from its own views of what is legally correct and beneficial to the public interest."
-116
+128 The court described their interest as an "ideological" preference for affirmative action programs, an interest the court described as "no different in kind from that of the typical amicus curiae and no different in substance from like-minded members of the general public."
+129 The court summarized the real parties' role: "Although the California Business Council's role in the litigation was greater than that of the typical amicus curiae, its basic function was the same: to advocate a position not out of a direct interest in the litigation but from its own views of what is legally correct and beneficial to the public interest."
+130